A Bible Study by Jack Kelley

 Union And Fellowship

 I call one side Union.
 It’s eternal and unconditional, based only on our belief in the Lord.
 Ephesians 1:13-14 describes our Union with God, sealed and guaranteed.
 Once we’re born again, we can’t become unborn.
 We’re His forever.
 The Holy Spirit is sealed within us from our first moment of belief until the day of redemption to guarantee that.
 2 Cor.
-1:21-22 is even clearer, saying it’s God who makes us stand, and that he’s put His mark of ownership on us as well as sealing His Spirit in our hearts.
+1:21-22 is even clearer, saying it’s God who makes us stand firm, and that He has put His mark of ownership on us as well as sealing His Spirit in our hearts.
 In 1 Cor.
 6:19-20 Paul wrote, “You are not your own; you were bought at a price.”
 God purchased us with the blood of Jesus and then He put His mark on us.
 You could say after He bought us He branded us, like a rancher brands his cattle, as proof of ownership.
 We’re His forever.
 We’ve covered these verses many times in support of the Bible’s promise of eternal security.

 I call the other side Fellowship and it’s a bit more complicated.
 Fellowship is that state of closeness to God that enables Him to bless us in our daily lives in the here and now, both by protecting us from enemy attacks and by making good things happen for us (Romans 8:28).
 It’s like He’s taken our side to give us a supernatural advantage.

 Fellowship is defined by 1 John 1:8-9 as being both earthly and conditional upon our behavior.
 Even as believers, as long as we’re here on Earth we’ll continue to sin (Romans 7:18-20).
-Since God can’t abide the presence of sin (Habakkuk 1:13), our unconfessed sins can interrupt our earthly relationship with Him and deprive us of blessings we might have otherwise received.
+Since God can’t abide in the presence of sin (Habakkuk 1:13), our unconfessed sins can interrupt our earthly relationship with Him and deprive us of blessings we might have otherwise received.
 Because of our Union with God we’ll still be saved in the eternal sense, but here on Earth we’ll be out of Fellowship.
 And when we’re out of Fellowship, we have to make it on our own while being legitimate targets for our enemy’s mischief.
 The remedy is to confess when we sin so we can be restored.

 One reason that many Christians live such defeated lives is that having only learned about the Union part of being a believer, they only know that God has forgiven their sins and that they’ll go to be with Him when they die or are raptured.
 They don’t realize that they still need regular confession to stay in Fellowship here in the mean time.